luvingiane/lfmbot/README.md

 # lfmbot
-a LastFM bot for telegram, in italian , under development
+an italian LastFM bot for telegram, under development

+thanks to [pylast](https://github.com/pylast/pylast) for libraries.